magrathea-bound/NeovimConfig/README.md

 # Overview

 My Neovim config, still a work in progress.
+Shout out to chris@machine on youtube for walking me through this.

 ## Plugins